How spiritual direction works

 How do I find someone?

-The referrer will then offer you an introduction to a potential spiritual director.
+You wlll then be put in contact with a potential spiritual director.
 If the match does not work out, either side may withdraw without embarrassment.
 We can then offer further suggestions to enable you to find the best guide for you.
 This is a very personal relationship and so it may take time to find the right person.

 Do I have to pay?